 “It’s so uplifting,” Brent Jasper said.
 “You see lives flourishing.
 You see lives being changed.
 Whether that’s kids in a room or mom’s in a classroom excelling in their education, we want to multiply that.”

-To increase the ministry, the Jaspers are offering a matching grant this summer to support Family Pathways, doubling gifts made toward the program.
+To increase the ministry, the Jaspers have offered in the past a matching grant, doubling gifts made toward the program.
 In the past 20 years, Family Pathways has impacted more than 5,800 individuals, transforming 1,900 families in the process.

 “I hope we see a whole lot more of what we’ve seen,” Jon Jasper said.
 “We want to see more young women whose lives have been changed.”